B2B marketing strategy should have an aspect of emotional marketing strategy – after all, B2B buyers are humans too, and humans react to emotion.

 Though being helpful and showing examples of what can go wrong can be okay.
 Ashley mentioned a high-dollar campaign for printers.
 The campaign showed all the things that could go wrong.

-How do creative and lead gen work together?
+How does creative and lead gen work together?

 Creative marketing is needed to drive leads and draw attention.

 “The research is showing that when we add a little humor or joy into this marketing, people are more responsive,” Ashley said.

 To drive leads, as discussed in “Scorecard Marketing,” companies:

 - Have to identify the need

 - Have a good offer that would fulfill that need